Michael Voss: Port Adelaide Football Club assistant coach (2015–2021)

-Carlton Football Club senior coach (2022–)
+Carlton Football Club senior coach (2022–2026)

 In September 2021, following seven years as an assistant with the Power, Voss officially returned to the AFL's senior coaching ranks after being appointed senior coach of the Carlton Football Club.
 Voss replaced David Teague as Carlton's senior coach, after Teague was sacked at the end of the 2021 season.
 Carlton Football Club President Luke Sayers on the appointment of Voss as senior coach said in a statement: "After a thorough and considered selection process, Voss's credentials and vast experience in football made him the right person for the job."

 In the 2022 season, Voss took a leave of absence for one game in Round 2, 2022, against the Western Bulldogs after he tested positive for COVID-19.
 Assistant coach Ashley Hansen filled in as caretaker interim senior coach in the absence of Voss, and Carlton won the game by 12 points.
 Voss resumed his role as senior coach in Round 3, 2022, against Hawthorn, where Carlton won by a point.
-Carlton under Voss in his first year as senior coach, finished ninth with twelve wins and ten losses, just missing out of the finals, at the end of the 2022 season.
+Carlton under Voss, in his first year as senior coach, finished ninth at the end of the 2022 season, with twelve wins (of which Voss coached eleven) and ten losses but did not make finals.

 Carlton under Voss in his second year as senior coach, finished fifth on the ladder with thirteen wins, nine losses and one draw, therefore making the finals at the end of the 2023 season, the Blues' first finals appearance in a decade, this included two finals win, which meant the team made a Preliminary Final for the first time in 23 years.
 Carlton under Voss were however eliminated by Brisbane Lions in the preliminary final.

+Carlton under Voss reached the finals in the 2024 season after the club finished eighth but were eliminated by Brisbane Lions in the elimination final.

+Carlton under Voss finished eleventh in the 2025 season and did not make finals.

+On 12 May 2026, Voss resigned as senior coach of the Carlton Football Club effective immediately after Round 9 of the 2026 season due to poor on-field results, where the club sat sixteenth on the ladder with one win and eight losses.
+Voss was replaced by assistant coach Josh Fraser as caretaker senior coach of Carlton for the remainder of the 2026 season.
+Fraser was eventually appointed full-time senior coach of Carlton.

+Voss coached 103 games for Carlton, achieving 49 wins, 53 losses, and 1 draw, for a winning percentage of 48.06%.